markdregan/Bayesian-Modelling-in-Python/README.md

     - Bayesian test of proportions
     - Bayesian t-test (BEST)

+### Contributions
+- All contributions are more than welcome.
+They can be minor (spelling, better explanations, improved code/charts) or major (contribute a full section).
+- If you would like to contribute, please create a pull request in GitHub.
+Happy to discuss ideas before you begin working on the addition.
+- I would especially welcome any contributions that address: survival analysis, mixture models, time series models or A/B experiments.
+- If you're not familiar with GitHub - please email me at mark@thinkvein.com.

 ### Motivation for learning bayesian statistics
 Statistics is a topic that never resonated with me throughout university.
 The frequentist techniques that we were taught (p-values etc) felt contrived and ultimately I turned my back on statistics as a topic that I wasn't interested in.